June 17, 2025

 How much should I set aside for quarterly taxes?

-We should mention that there is a safe harbor rule against penalties.
-The IRS understands that freelance work can be unpredictable.
-What you make in one year might not look anything like the following year.
-However, if you pay 100% of last year's taxes in the current year, generally divided by 4, paying that every quarter will keep you protected from penalty.
+If this feels like too much work, you can also use the safe harbor rule.
+The IRS understands that not freelance work can be unpredictable and not everyone has the ability to calculate their taxes each quarter.
+The safe harbor rules states that if you pay 100% of last year's taxes in the current year, generally divided by 4, paying that every quarter will keep you protected from penalty.
 If you expect to be making less this year, as long as you are paying 90% of what you expect to owe in taxes by the end of the year, you will also be covered.
 The exception to this rule is if you are making over $150,000 per year.
 You will then owe 110% to avoid penalties.
+So, if you plan to make about the same as you did last year, this may be the right methos for you.

 Put taxes on